SMarbella/On-Time-Flight-Performance-Analysis-Elko-Regional-Airport/README.md

 # Objectives
 The Elko Regional Airport wants to automate its data management system and determine whether or not different weather conditions affect on-time flight performance.
 The goals of the analysis is to develop a relational database model, generate tables based on the data about the weather and flights, and use the SQL language to query the data to answer questions.

+# Charts Generated For This Project
+The real world implications of this project is to track and trend the flight performance indicator of airplanes.
+All example flights are those that are originating from the Elko Regional Airport.

+There are five main entities needed to model the database: Planes, Flights, Airports, Weather, and Airlines.
+For each flight, there are details about each plane linked to a tailnumber and its make.
+The origins and destinations consist of airports where an airplane can travel.
+Each airport ID is based on the FAA code of the airport, its location, and the airport’s full name.
+All airplanes in the dataset belong to an airline carrier.
+The Airline entity could have more details about an airline.

+The reason why there is a many-to-many relationship between flights and weather is that a region can experience multiple weather conditions.
+Also, the weather conditions will differ from one airport to another, so a flight would go through different regions that have their own weather conditions.
+For example, in the originating airport, it could be a rainy day by the time an airplane departs, but in the destination airport, it could be a sunny day by the time the airplane arrives.

+## Conceptual Model